Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 •	Fix the obelisk to a concrete base.
 This is easier than it sounds!

 Either way, it’s something you need to consider.

+Note that I have two obelisks in my garden.
+One has been 'planted' (like a fence post) for 5 years with no issues.
+The other was planted but when it started to decay at the base I took it out, cut the rotten wood off and then set it on a base.
+Don't be too precious about the inevitable = you can always remove the glass panel and set it into new wood!!

 <u>Stained Glass</u>